 Winchester College now supports Clarendon Academy, offering support and sharing best practice.

 We work closely with a number of universities including Nottingham, Durham and the University of Bath.

-We have developed partnership with corporations and encourage external collaborations within the corporate world – helping our students to prepare them for life beyond a Fellowship Academy and enhancing through training and vision to the work of our team.
+We have developed partnerships with corporations and encourage external collaborations within the corporate world thereby helping our students to prepare for life beyond a Fellowship Academy and enhancing the work of our team through training and vision.

-If you would like to know more about The Education Fellowship, find out how you can help support our academies, or find out more about how we can help your school become a co-owner of The Fellowship, please contact Lizzie Rowe at:
+If you would like to know more about The Education Fellowship, find out how you can help support our academies, or how we can help your school become a co-owner of The Fellowship, please contact Lizzie Waine at:

 The Education Fellowship